ropensci/dev_guide/docs/pkg_building.md

 your test suite covers the important functionality of your package.

-* Even if your use [continuous integration](#ci), we recommend that you run tests locally prior to submitting your package, as some tests are often skipped.
+* Even if youruse [continuous integration](#ci), we recommend that you run tests locally prior to submitting your package, as some tests are often skipped.
 (You may need to set `Sys.setenv(NOT_CRAN="true")` in order to ensure all tests are run.)
 In addition, we recommend that prior to submitting your package, you use Gabor Csardi's [**goodpractice**](https://github.com/MangoTheCat/goodpractice/) package to check your package for likely sources of errors, and run `devtools::spell_check()` to find spelling errors in documentation.